 This blog post is over 15,000 words long and covers each job in depth!
 This research has taken months and the post took dozens of hours to complete.
-If you like the post, all I ask is that you share it to your social!
+If you like the post, all I ask is that you share it to your social media accounts.
 It really helps us to spread the word and help others find cool travel jobs so they can travel more.
-Thanks!
+Thank you.

 What Makes a Good Travel Job?